Ychen463/gold-miner-game-online/README.md

 You need to pass 5 levels in 20 seconds to win.
 High scores are stored in the database and displayed in the ranking.

-## Game Log Stored
+## Game Log Stored, compare with other users
 Your records would be stored.
-The ranking includes yours and other players.
+The Leaderboard includes you and other players.
 <img src="./PresentationScreenshots/Ranking/NewRecordGeneratedAfterGame.png" alt="NewRecordGeneratedAfterGame" width="600"/>

-Ranking compared with other users
+Leaderboard
 <img src="./PresentationScreenshots/Ranking.gif" alt="Ranking" width="600"/>